NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Rinnarv Bontimar.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  Rinnarv can use Attack of Opportunity when a creature within his reach uses a concentrate action, in addition to its normal trigger.
-He can disrupt triggering concentrate actions, and he disrupts actions on any hit, not just a critical hit.\n"
+He can disrupt triggering concentrate actions, and he disrupts actions on any hit, not just a critical hit.\n\n* * *\n"

 attacks:
   - name: ""